Independent/Graduate/Professional Students - Establishing Residency

 Your New York State residency eligibility is based on your ability to demonstrate that you have taken steps to make New York your primary residence for the past year.
 In accordance with this policy, it is important that you take the outlined steps to document your New York residence immediately following your arrival in the State.
 Failure to do so could make you ineligible for resident tuition rates in your second year.
 Your documentation should be transferred to New York within 30 days of your arrival in the state to ensure eligibility.

 Graduate/Professional students are expected to complete this application as an independent student.
 As such, it is important that you are not claimed as a dependent on any income tax filing , and that you file income taxes as a resident of the State of New York if you are required to file.
 If you had worked in a state other than New York, you must file as a part year resident of that state and use your New York home address on the return.

-Funded Graduate Students In order to maintain full tuition scholarship funding, you are normally required to establish New York State residency by the start of your second year of study.
-Generally, all tuition scholarships are paid at the New York State resident rate for your second and subsequent years of study.
+Funded Graduate Students: In order to maintain full tuition scholarship funding, you are normally required to establish New York State residency by the start of your second year of study.

 Students with questions regarding the residency process should contact the Office of Student Accounts or speak with their program coordinator.

 |Summer 1||May 21|